crosscompute/crosscompute-policies/terms.md

 To the extent such an agreement is not enforceable by applicable law, you grant CrossCompute a limited, worldwide, non-exclusive, royalty-free, fully paid up right to (1) use the Content without attribution strictly as necessary to render the Website and provide the Service; and (2) make reasonable adaptations of the Content as provided in this Section.
 We need these rights to allow basic functions like search to work.

-### Private Content
+### Secret Content

-Users may have private Content, which allow the User to control access to Content.
-CrossCompute employees only access private content when access is required for security or maintenance or for support reasons, and then only with the consent of the content owner.
-Because we respect your privacy in private repositories, you must respect the Terms of Service in everything you post to a private repository.
-If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to remove them.
+Users may have Secret Content, which allow the User to control access to Content.
+CrossCompute employees only access Secret Content when access is required for security or maintenance or for support reasons, and then only with the consent of the content owner.
+Because we respect your privacy in Secret Content, you must respect the Terms of Service in your Secret Content.
+If we have reason to believe the Secret Content is in violation of the law or of these Terms, we have the right to remove them.

 ## Third Party Service